 Lastly, be extra alert when standing among or walking through large crowds, since this is where pickpockets are most commonly working.

 If you have a nice camera and don’t want it to end up soggy or ruined, it’s best not to take it to the Txupinazo at Town Hall Square where spectators can be drenched by spilled water or wine.
 However, if you’re in one of our VIP balconies, you won’t have to worry about that risk!

-Nor is it advisable take a camera to bullfights, especially if you are on the sunny side.
-Most bullfight attendees on this side are younger and celebrate the event with a wild party in the stands, where food, sangria and Kalimotxo are likely to spill and could ruin your device.
+Nor is it advisable to take a camera to the bullfights, especially if you are on the sunny side of the stadium.
+Most bullfight attendees on this side are younger and celebrate wildly with sangria and Kalimotxo that get spilled upon neighbors.

 Broken glass is another hazard to watch out for during the San Fermin fiesta.
-Pamplona has an excellent public cleaning system, and the bars only serve drinks in plastic glasses, there are always bottles on the floor, especially during the txupinazo.
-So watch where you step and wear closed-toe shoes and leave your flip-flops at home.
+Pamplona has an excellent public cleaning system, and the bars serve drinks in plastic cups but there are always bottles on the floor, especially during the Txupinazo.
+Please watch where you step, wear closed-toe shoes and leave your flip-flops at home.

 Read on for more Pamplona travel tips to make the most of your experience at the Running of the Bulls.